Evaluation of Student Learning

 2. Exceptional personal circumstances

-It is not required to attach a justification to the form for a first absence from an evaluation in a course.
+It is not required to attach a justification to the form for a first absence from an examination (midterm or final) in a course.
 In the case of a second absence, justification is required with the submission of the online form, and the academic unit and the faculty concerned reserve the right to accept or reject the reasons presented.
 Reasons such as travel, work and misreading of examination schedules are not accepted.
+A second absence to an examination in the course, supported by evidence and a justification of exceptional circumstances, may lead to an accommodation other than a deferred assessment (e.g., a retroactive withdrawal).

 Other conditions

-Any retroactive accommodation requests due to a physical or mental health issue, unforeseeable or recurrent, and related to a known or revealed chronic illness will be examined by taking into account the student’s needs and the particular circumstances duly documented by a medical certificate.
-The request must be submitted within ten (10) business days following the date of the missed examination or assignment deadline.
+If the student requests a retroactive accommodation following an evaluation and because of an episode of illness - physical or mental - that is unforeseeable or recurrent, and related to a known or revealed chronic illness, this case will be examined considering the student’s needs and the particular circumstances duly documented by a medical certificate.

 A-8.7.
 Eligibility for supplemental examination